How to Use the Psychology of Colour to Spark Brand Success

 Yes, colours can and do have a definite effect on our emotions, thoughts, and behaviour, even though this is often on a subconscious level.

-Psychology of colour is a fascinating field which, if studied and implemented astutely, can create the impact that you intend.
+Psychology of colour is a fascinating field that, if studied and implemented astutely, can create the impact that you intend.

 Psychology of colour in web design is the topic of an intriguing infographic created by DesignAdvisor, showing that the colours you choose for your business can have a significant impact on its success with your clientele of choice.